 Twitter started with MySQL as the primary data store, from a single instance the persistence layer grew to a large number of clusters.

-Twitter has one of the biggest deployments of MySQL right from its inception.
+Twitter has had one of the biggest deployments of MySQL right from its inception.
 It has MySQL clusters with thousands of nodes serving millions of queries per second.

-MySQL has primarily two use cases
+MySQL has primarily two use cases:

 1. Acting as the storage node for the distributed data store within Twitter’s sharding framework.
 MySQL storage nodes provide reliability & performance in the overall distributed store.

-2. Powers services such as ads, authentication, twitter trends & many internal services.
+2. Powers services such as ads, authentication, Twitter trends & many internal services.

 The engineering team at Twitter has also built a scalable MySQL database service framework called Mysos.

 It is based on Apache Mesos.
 Mesos enables Mysos to schedule, monitor & communicate with MySQL instances in the cluster.
+MySQL instances were sharded with the help of a framework for creating distributed datastores called Gizzard.

-Besides MySQL other SQL based data stores like PostgreSQL & Vertica are also used to store ad campaigns, sales & internal tooling data.
+Besides MySQL, other SQL-based data stores like PostgreSQL & Vertica are also used to store ad campaigns, sales & internal tooling data.

-Cassandra was also used with MySQL as a data storage solution but it lacked the auto-increment feature which MySQL had.
+Cassandra is also used with MySQL as a data storage solution but it lacked the auto-increment feature which MySQL had.
 It did store metrics for a while & was later deprecated after Twitter started using Manhattan.

 7. Metrics DB – Time Series Database For Storing Metrics